-Another set of claims has alleged inadequacy of executive compensation disclosure.
-In some cases, the allegations regarding say-on-pay disclosure accompanied other allegations regarding disclosures in connection with amendments to equity compensation plans requiring shareholder approval.
-Following earlier and largely unsuccessful fiduciary duty challenges like Davis, these suits were disclosure actions that sought to leverage the threat of enjoining the shareholder vote from taking place.
+amendments to equity compensation plans requiring shareholder approval.
+Following earlier and largely unsuccessful fiduciary duty challenges such as Davis, these suits were disclosure actions that sought to leverage the threat of enjoining the shareholder vote from taking place.

-For the most part, plaintiffs in these cases alleged that the directors breached their duty of disclosure to shareholders under Delaware (or other state) law- as distinct from violations of the compensation disclosure requirements imposed by the federal proxy rules and Regulation S-K-and sought to
+For the most part, plaintiffs in these cases alleged that the directors breached their duty of disclosure to shareholders under Delaware (or other state) law-as distinct from violations of the compensation disclosure requirements imposed by the federal proxy rules and Regulation S-K- and sought to enjoin a company's annual meeting until the company makes additional disclosures.

-&lt;sup>56 In connection with an activist shareholder's challenge to Apple's 2013 proxy, another purported shareholder plaintiff alleged that Apple's CD&A disclosures were insufficient under SEC's say-on-pay rules in Item 402(b) of Regulation S-K. The Court rejected this challenge, concluding that "because [the plaintiff] failed to identify any material omission in the Proxy statement" and because Apple's detailed, 16-page compensation disclosures "appears to be wholly compliant with Item 402(b) of Regulation S-K, the Court finds that enjoin a company's annual meeting until the company makes additional disclosures.
 By filing complaints after a company has mailed its proxy statement and before the meeting date, these plaintiffs attempt to leave companies with little time to react, thereby maximizing pressure on companies to agree to a settlement that involves additional disclosure and an award of attorneys' fees.